This feature requires an Enterprise account.

 What is Subnet Matching?

-Subnet matching is a feature of the Vimeo eCDN that gives network operations teams more control over the behaviour of how the peer mesh forms.
+Subnet matching is a feature of Kollective and Hive Streaming that gives network operations teams more control over the behaviour of how the peer mesh forms.
 It helps network operators better handle the traffic inside their network.

 By defining public and private pairings of IPs and subnets, users are able to define sites within their network, and thus limit peer exchanges to within the desired subnet ranges.
 This helps optimize the mesh formation and limits network traffic flowing over WAN links between customer sites.